 Annual reports of salmon and steelhead harvest, by river, gathered from sports harvest angler tags (punch cards) returned by anglers to ODFW

 The highly anticipated ocean salmon season usually begins in late May or June.
-The seasons and daily bag limits are announced in April and will vary by species and location, so be sure to check the Ocean Salmon Sport Salmon Seasons before planning a trip.
+The seasons and daily bag limits are announced in April and will vary by species and location, so be sure to check the Ocean Salmon Sport Seasons before planning a trip.

 Steelhead Fishing in Oregon (pdf)